-The following is the mortality table for each of the years of the long-term projection period 2020-2069, adapted to the level of life expectancy at birth that we have projected from the logit regression in points 4 and 5 of this section, through the use of Mortality Model Tables.
+The following is the mortality table for each of the years of the long-term projection period 2024-2073, adapted to the level of life expectancy at birth that we have projected from the logit regression in points 4 and 5 of this section, through the use of Mortality Model Tables.
 It is developed in the following stages:

-- 1. The series of mortality risks qx projected for the last year of the long-term projection period, which in these population projections is 2069, will be obtained by linear interpolation between the Model Tables of Ansley Coale and Paul Demeny published by the United Nations, the East Sector for men and the West Sector for women, which determine the one-year range interval [e1,e1+1] with e1 being the entire part of the level of life expectancy at birth projected by the logit regression for the last year of the long-term projection period, which in this case is 2069 and has been established as the arithmetic mean of the responses given by the experts, in the survey carried out in May 2020, to the question of what value they considered that the life expectancy at birth of residents in Spain would reach within 50 years, separately for each sex. - Similarly, we will obtain the average number of years lived in the last year of life for those who die at age x years a_x for the last year of the long-term projection period. - 2.
-The q_x and a_x series corresponding to each of the years of the projection period are obtained by linear interpolation between the series corresponding to the last year observed, 2019 in these projections for which provisional results are available, and those projected for the last year of the long-term projection period, 2069 in these projections.
-In order to avoid carrying forward short-term fluctuations in mortality, we will start from the series of mortality risks (q_x) and the series of average years lived in the last year of life for those who die (a_x) corresponding to 2019, smoothed twice by a process of moving averages of order 5.
+1. The series of mortality risks q_x projected for the last year of the long-term projection period, which in these population projections is 2073, will be obtained by linear interpolation between the Model Tables of Ansley Coale and Paul Demeny published by the United Nations, the East Sector for men and the West Sector for women, which determine the one-year range interval [e1,e1+1] with e1 being the entire part of the level of life expectancy at birth projected by the logit regression for the last year of the long-term projection period, which in this case is 2073 and has been established as the median of the responses given by the experts, in the survey carried out in February 2024, to the question of what value they considered that the life expectancy at birth of residents in Spain would reach within 50 years, separately for each sex.

+Similarly, we will obtain the average number of years lived in the last year of life for those who die at age x years a_x for the last year of the long-term projection period.

+1. The q_x and a_x series corresponding to each of the years of the projection period are obtained by linear interpolation between the series corresponding to the last year observed, 2023, and those projected for the last year of the long-term projection period, 2073 in the present projections.
+In order to avoid carrying forward short-term fluctuations in mortality, we will start from the series of mortality risks (q_x) and the series of average years lived in the last year of life for those who die (a_x) corresponding to 2019, smoothed twice by a process of moving averages of order 5, starting in 2012 and without considering the pandemic years 2020 and 2021 in order not to introduce their effect in the mortality projection.